 Safety in the Energy Systems and Components Laboratory

 There is a general safety presentation that is used for all courses that use the Energy Systems and Components Laboratory.
-This presentation is given in the first lab; at its conclusion, students sign a one-page summary acknowledging that "the rules were presented to me, and I agree to follow these rules."
-Students may not use the lab apparatus until the lab instructor has received the signed summary sheet from the student.
 The lab instructors train the teaching assistants on the safe use of the equipment and safety procedures in supervising students.

 In addition to the quiz, the instructions for each lab require the lab staff to check the students' circuits before applying power.
 In the lab manuals, any sequence that could potentially harm the user or the equipment is presented with detailed step-by-step instructions.

-Throughout the lab manuals, step-by-step instructions ensure that students follow the correct sequence of operations, and there are specific points in the lab procedure where the lab manual focusses the students' attention on safety issues (e.g., use of a grounding rod to discharge any static charges on the apparatus).
+Throughout the lab manuals, step-by-step instructions ensure that students follow the correct sequence of operations, and there are specific points in the lab procedure where the lab manual focusses the students' attention on safety issues.
 Students must have their wiring checked by a lab instructor or teaching assistant before energizing the circuit.

 The labs use educational apparatus designed and built specifically with the safety of the learners in mind.
-As just one small example, the labs use banana connectors that have insulated sleeves and similar sockets.
+As just one small example, the labs use safety cables that have insulated sleeves and similar sockets.
 Typical amounts of power are approximately 1A at either 110V or 208V, with control circuits being run at 24V.

 Safety in ECE 464: High-Voltage Engineering and Power-System Protection